Learning from Neighbors about a Changing State: Model

+By a standard fact about squared-error loss functions, given the distribution of $(\bm{a}_{N_{i},t-\ell})_{\ell=1}^{m}$, the optimal choice of agent $(i,t)$ is to set her action equal to her expectation of the state:

-Here the notation $\bm{a}_{N_{i},t}$ refers to the vector $(a_{j,t})_{j\in N_{i}}$.
+Here the notation $\bm{a}_{N_{i},t'}$ refers to the vector $(a_{j,t'})_{j\in N_{i}}$ of time-$t'$ actions in the agent's neighborhood.
 An action can be interpreted as an agent's estimate of the state, and we will sometimes use this terminology.

-The conditional expectation (\ref{eq:BR}) depends on the prior of agent $(i,t)$ about $\theta_{t}$, which can be any normal distribution or a uniform improper prior (in which case all of $i$'s beliefs about $\theta_{t}$ come from her own signal and her neighbors' actions).\footnote{ With $0<\rho<1$, one natural choice for a prior is the stationary distribution of the state.} We take priors, like the information structure and network, to be common knowledge.
-In the rest of the paper, we formally analyze the case where all agents have improper priors.
-Because actions under a normal prior are related to actions under the improper prior by a simple bijection\textemdash and thus have the same information content for other agents\textemdash all results extend to the general case.
+The conditional expectation (\ref{eq:BR}) depends, of course, on the prior of agent $(i,t)$ about $\theta_{t}$, which, under correctly specified beliefs, has distribution $\theta_{t}\sim\mathcal{N}\left(0,\frac{\sigma_{\nu}^{2}}{1-\rho^{2}}\right)$.
+We allow the prior to be any normal distribution or a diffuse improper prior.\footnote{We take priors about $\theta_t$, like the information structure and network, to be common knowledge.} It saves on notation to analyze the case where all agents have improper priors.
+Because actions under a normal prior are related to actions under the improper prior by a simple linear bijection\textemdash and thus have the same information content for other agents\textemdash all results immediately extend to the general case.